Country star Garth Brooks in talks for Trump inaugural celebrations

 The inaugural committee on Friday announced that the theme for the Jan.
 20 celebrations would be "Make America Great Again" - the Republican businessman's campaign slogan.

-The committee said Trump will attend two official inaugural balls on Jan.
+The committee said Trump would attend two official inaugural balls on Jan.
 20, down from the 10 attended by Obama.

 "This is a workman-like inaugural.
 This is not a coronation," Epshteyn said.
 "And you've seen some inaugurals in the past that maybe did seem like a coronation.
 Again, it's every president's choice.
 This president wants to get to work."